sahithyandev/s1/src/content/docs/fluid-mechanics/statics/03-hydrostatic-pressure.md

 ## Pascal's law

 The hydrostatic pressure at a point is the same from all directions.
-Applies only for hydrostatic pressure.

 ### Proof